What is the EFC? We Explain How to Calculate EFC?

 Some private colleges and a few public schools (274 schools for 2014-2015, source College Board) require a closer look at the family’s financial situation.
 They request a second form, the Financial Aid Profile (“ CSS PROFILE”).

 [Strategy Alert]: There are five state schools that use the CSS PROFILE< the rest are private schools.
 They are; University of Virginia, University of Michigan, College of William and Mary, University of Arizona, and the University of North Carolina at Chapel Hill.

 Furthermore, some of these colleges may require their own Institutional Form.

 The College Board determines the IM Formula and makes annual changes to it.
 Important: CSS Schools can and do vary on how they calculate their formula based upon their respective financial aid policies / practices.

 The IM calculates the EFC using additional financial considerations such as a family home, family farm, and other assessed items.
 As a general rule, the IM EFC will be higher than the FM EFC (Not Always!).

 It’s important to estimate your EFC using both formulas.

 Taking it a step further, make sure you understand the individual characteristics of your application schools that require the IM and any additional assets they might assess.

-Some schools require additional questions from the ordinary PROFILE form in a supplemental section (“SQ”) that appears after the special circumstances (“ES”) section at the end.
-Some schools do not require additional information.
+Some schools require more information in a supplemental section (“SQ”) that appears after the special circumstances (“ES”) section of the PROFILE form.

 Consensus Methodology 568 Group